junzhang1/Portfolio/README.md

 * Compared to beeswarm plot, bump chart is better when we want to see the overall trends and ranks of each country over time.

 *Source: OECD (2019), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 26 January 2019)*

+## Assignment 2: Graph Critique and Redisign
+### 1. graph critique
+The graph I chose shows money raised from popular fundraisers and the number of related disease deaths.
+The [original diagram](http://www.vox.com/2014/8/20/6040435/als-ice-bucket-challenge-and-why-we-give-to-charity-donate) uses bubble chart with categorical levels encoded in colors.